 “Another piece is being able to leverage the institutional knowledge that they have,” Franklin said.
 “Having engineers come in and interact with my students was definitely something that very few of them — the students — had experience with.”

-As this deal is approaching its end, the educator is starting to put out feelers for another partnership.
+As this deal is approaching its end, the educator is in talks with Pennoni to extend it.

 The benefit of flexibility